Battle of Bov: Battle

 On the morning of April 9, the Danish forces advanced.
-The avant garde under von Magius with 3rd Hunter Corps and 12th Battalion, supported by four guns, attacked from the northeast the Schleswig-Holsteinian main position at Bov.
+The avant-garde under von Magius with the 3rd Hunter Corps and the 12th Battalion, supported by four guns, attacked from the northeast the Schleswig-Holsteinian main position at Bov.
 From the east, the 1st Hunter Corps and a couple of companies of the 5th and 9th Battalions carried out an attack on the Schleswig-Holsteinian position in the forest around Kobbermøllen.
 It was defended by a hunting corps and the Kiel students under the command of Major Michelsen.

-Bov eventually fell to the Danish avant garde, and the Schleswig-Holsteinians withdrew, first to Nyhus and then to Harrislev, where they had barricaded the entrances to the town and arranged the houses for defense.
-Around 12 p.m, The 1st and 11th Battalion attacked from the north and west and the 2nd Battalion from the south, while two guns supported the attack.
+Bov eventually fell to the Danish avant-garde, and the Schleswig-Holsteinians withdrew, first to Nyhus and then to Harrislev, where they had barricaded the entrances to the town and arranged the houses for defense.
+Around 12 p.m, the 1st and 11th Battalions attacked from the north and west and the 2nd Battalion from the south, while two guns supported the attack.
 The Schleswig-Holsteinians were forced back to Flensburg, where they occupied a new position in the woods north of the town, in some brickworks and houses on the northern outskirts.
 After repeated attacks by the 2nd Battalion, the Schleswig-Holsteinians were forced to surrender or flee south.
 While this was going on, Major Michelsen's forces were still standing at Kobbermøllen, not knowing that their main force had to withdraw from Bov.
 Around 12 p.m he was finally informed that Nyhus had been abandoned, and his strength was thus in danger of being cut off.
 He ordered a retreat, but his position was shelled by Danish warships from Flensburg Fjord, and he was mortally wounded.

 Some of the Schleswig-Holsteinians took a position on Møllebakkerne north of the town, while others managed to reach back to the outskirts of Flensburg.
 Here they managed to repel some attacks by the 2nd Battalion.
 Only when the Danish 4th Battalion came from the west, they were forced out.
 Shortly afterwards, the Schleswig-Holsteinian forces on Møllebakkerne also surrendered.
 Michelsen himself fell badly wounded in Danish captivity and died shortly after.
 Fortunately for the Schleswig-Holsteinians, the Danish commander-in-chief Hedemann could not prevent their withdrawal.
 Still, the Danish victory was secured.
 Around 14:30 p.m the fighting was over, and the Schleswig-Holsteinians fled south.